onebytesolutions/database/README.md

 This software was developed during my free time and is free to use.

 ### Installation
-To utilize this class, include the autoloader.
+To utilize this class, include the autoloader

 ```php
 require_once("Application/Library/Onebytesolutions/Autoloader.php");